 Is Sugar Bad For You?

-Diet culture in the UK tells us sugar is bad for us…avoid, avoid, avoid.
-Sugar makes you fat, sugar is unhealthy.
-What diet culture doesn’t share is that sugar is actually in most foods.
+Diet culture in the UK tells us sugar is terrible for us…avoid, avoid, avoid.
+Sugar makes you fat; sugar is unhealthy.
+Diet culture doesn’t share that sugar is actually in most foods.

-Cutting out cakes and biscuits doesn’t mean you are cutting out sugar, and in fact, you don't need to cut anything out at all!
-It isn’t inherently bad for us…in fact, sugar can be a key part of a healthy diet.
+Cutting out cakes and biscuits doesn’t mean you are cutting out sugar; you don't need to cut anything out at all!
+It isn’t inherently bad for us…in fact, sugar can be a vital part of a healthy diet.

 The Different Types of Sugar

 Firstly, sugar is a carbohydrate found naturally in most foods.
-Understanding sugar is easiest when we view it in 3 categories1:
+Understanding sugar is most straightforward when we view it in 3 categories1:

-- Natural sugars are found in foods like raw fruits, brown rice, dairy products like milk and cheese and vegetables.
+1. Natural sugars are found in foods like raw fruits, brown rice, and dairy products like milk, cheese, and vegetables.
 These sugars don’t count towards our daily allowance of sugars, so when we speak about cutting down on sugar, we don’t include these foods.

-It is important to note that in food products, naturally occurring sugars and added sugars are usually categorised together, so when you read the grams of sugar on a label, it includes all types of sugar that are in the product.
+It is important to note that naturally occurring sugars and added sugars are usually categorised together in food products, so when you read the grams of sugar on a label, it includes all types of sugar in the product.

 What’s Wrong With Eating Sugar?

 The problem with refined sugars is that usually, the sugar content in these products is far more than we should be consuming.
-The NHS states that adults should have no more than 30g of free sugars a day, roughly equivalent to 7 sugar cubes2.
+The NHS states that adults should have no more than 30g of free sugars daily, roughly equivalent to 7 sugar cubes2.

-More specifically, the American Health Organisation states that men can have 37.5 grams a day, and women can have 25 grams per day3.
+More specifically, the American Health Organisation states that men can have 37.5 grams daily, and women can have 25 grams per day3.

-A 12oz can of coca-cola contains 39 grams of sugar, more than the entire daily allowance.
-4 If you also have a lunch of a white bread sandwich (1.3 grams of sugar per slice), and a muller corner yoghurt (17 grams of sugar)5 you’ve consumed a whopping 58.6 grams of sugar with just those 3 items.
+A 12oz coca-cola can contains 39 grams of sugar, more than the entire daily allowance.
+4 If you also have a lunch of a white bread sandwich (1.3 grams of sugar per slice) and a muller corner yoghurt (17 grams of sugar)5 you’ve consumed a whopping 58.6 grams of sugar with just those 3 items.

 What Does Sugar Do to the Body?

-Sugar gives us energy - it helps to fuel muscles and keep the brain active, as sugar contains calories.
+Sugar gives us energy - it helps fuel muscles and keeps the brain active, as sugar contains calories.
 30 grams of sugar is roughly 150 calories, under 10% of your recommended daily intake.

-Eating excessive amounts of sugar can make us gain weight, which can lead to a whole host of health issues such as obesity, type 2 diabetes, heart disease, cancers, tooth decay and fatty liver disease1.
+Eating excessive amounts of sugar can make us gain weight, leading to various health issues such as obesity, type 2 diabetes, heart disease, cancers, tooth decay and fatty liver disease1

 Why Am I Craving Sugar?

-The problem with consuming too much sugar is that it spikes our blood sugar levels, giving us that “high” feeling, followed by a crash in energy levels.
+Consuming too much sugar spikes our blood sugar levels, giving us that “high” feeling, followed by a crash in energy levels.
 Eating sugar releases opioids and dopamine into the brain.

 Dopamine is a neurotransmitter often called the “happy hormone”.
 Dopamine is released into the brain when we expect pleasure, so when dopamine is released when consuming sugar, it makes us feel happy6.

 The crash that follows leaves us tired and irritable and creates a craving that leaves us wanting more sugar.
-The “high” feeling can be addictive, which encourages people to turn to sugar to get that high when they lack energy or feel low.
+The “high” feeling can be addictive, encouraging people to turn to sugar to get that high when they lack energy or feel low.

 This can create a cycle of addiction; when we feel low, we eat sugar, feel better, then feel low, so we eat sugar…and on it goes.